derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 makeBackgroundBlack();
 ```

-Before reading on, test yourself real quick by listing out what you think the keywords are.
+Before reading on, test yourself by listing out what you think the keywords are.
 Then try to guess each keyword's reserved or non-reserved identifier status (this will be challenging I know).

 Answer time: